 - Get the freshest strawberries you can find.
 Homegrown or farmers’ market berries are the best, but if that is not an option, store-bought strawberries can be pretty darn good if you let them sit in the sugar and wine for a while to bring out their flavor.

 - Most recipes use an Italian cheese called Mascarpone for the cream layer.
-I actually used whipped cream that I whipped to stiff peaks and found it was superb in flavor and texture.
+I used whipped cream that I whipped to stiff peaks and found it was superb in flavor and texture.
 Heavy whipping cream is something I always have in the refrigerator, whereas Mascarpone cheese is not.
 You can also substitute cream cheese for the Mascarpone, but it will change the flavor and it won’t be as smooth and fluffy.

-- If you don’t want the alcohol you could substitute in orange juice or even some Balsamic Vinegar.
+- If you don’t want the alcohol you could substitute orange juice or even some Balsamic Vinegar.
 I love the sweet wine, but since it is a no-cook dessert just know that you will not be burning off the alcohol if that bothers you.

 Illustrated Step by Step: